Austin Surhoff

 Q: Something most people don't know about you

 A: "When I travel, I always try to find a natural body of water to swim in.
 I love swimming for fun, and especially love being in the water in nature.
 After finding Wim Hof’s teachings, I now try to find the coldest body of water I can get to.
-To start of 2021, the first thing I did New Years morning was a plunge, in my training brief, into the frigid Chesapeake Bay.
-My goal is to do one cold plunge per week throughout the rest of the winter, each time spending more time in the water.
+To start off 2021, the first thing I did New Years morning was a plunge, in my training brief, into the frigid Chesapeake Bay.
+My goal is to do one cold plunge per week every winter, each time spending more time in the water.
 I’ve done two so far and the second one was even more fun!"

 SHOP